-- Section 27-1.1 (Student Eligibility) - o (a) Educationally disadvantaged update language to improve access to HEOP for the target population and remove obsolete language.
-The amendments add "consideration for admission into this program shall be given to the most educationally disadvantaged students based on their academic performance" to accomplish this. - (b) Economically disadvantaged revised definition to eliminate outdated tables and replace with 185 percent of federal poverty guidelines, and clarified documentation needed to establish eligibility.
+- Section 27-1.1 (Student Eligibility) - (a) Educationally disadvantaged update language to improve access to HEOP for the target population and remove obsolete language.
+The amendments add "consideration for admission into this program should be given to the most educationally disadvantaged students based on their academic performance" to accomplish this. - (b) Economically disadvantaged revise definition to eliminate outdated tables and replace with 185 percent of federal poverty guidelines, and clarifiy documentation needed to establish eligibility.